 The mission can only be achieved if these target stakeholder groups develop more appropriate, sustainable, and effective policies, practices, and approaches.
 This constitutes a change in behaviour that GFRAS seeks to achieve through its functions and activities.

 GFRAS evolved out of a series of discussions at international meetings (primarily the annual meetings of the Neuchâtel Initiative) over several years where the need for a formal structure to more pro-actively promote RAS development was recognised and various options were considered.
 It has also been long recognised that similar structures are needed at regional levels to provide direct support to country-level advisory service actors.
-The African Forum for Agricultural Advisory Services (AFAAS) has been created to meet this need and is partnering with GFRAS in Africa.
+Currently, GFRAS partners with 18 (eighteen) regional and sub-regional networks.